GCSEs are public exams which have set start and end times dictated by the exam boards.

 - Students cannot leave an exam room early even if they have finished their paper.

 - Students are not permitted to eat or drink during exams with the exception of water.
 The water should be in a transparent bottle with the label removed.

 Students are expected to wear full school uniform throughout the exams period.
 The exception to this may be when the weather is particularly warm when students are permitted to remove their ties and blazers.

 Stationery packs are provided on exam desks.
 If a student wishes to bring their own, then it must be in a clear plastic pencil case.

 Scientific calculators are provided where the exam permits, however students can bring their own, with the lid removed.

-If a student is ill on the day of a written exam and is so sick that s/he cannot come to school, a parent or guardian must ring the school immediately to inform the Exams Officer.
-As evidence of the sickness a medical certificate should be obtained which must be signed by the doctor.
-The certificate should be sent to the Exams Officer at the earliest opportunity so that the relevant exam board can be notified of the reasons for the absence.
+If a student is ill on the day of a written exam and is so sick that they cannot come to school, a parent or guardian must ring the school immediately to inform the Exams Officer.
+As evidence of the sickness a medical certificate should be obtained, which must be signed by the doctor.
+The certificate should be sent to the Exams Officer at the earliest opportunity so that the relevant exam board can be notified of the reason for the absence.

 In the lead up to public examinations students will have the opportunity to attend revision sessions for each subject.
 These may take place before school, at lunchtime, after school or during the holidays.
 These are free of charge and of great use to students who may need extra support during the exam season.
 We also provide rooms for students to use for quiet independent revision.

 Staff also run ‘warm-up’ sessions just prior to exam papers to prepare the students and ensure they are all present before the paper starts.
 For morning exams these start at 8am.